krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/migration-guides/pipelinepermission-migration.md

 pipeline-permission-1   61s   True
 ```

+### Step 3: Delete the old `PipelinePermission` resource

 At this point, you can proceed to delete the old `PipelinePermission` resource managed by Azure DevOps Provider "classic" (note the different API group).

-First, you can delete the old `Pipeline` resource managed by Azure DevOps Provider "classic":
+First, you can delete the old `PipelinePermission` resource managed by Azure DevOps Provider "classic":
 ```sh
 kubectl delete pipelinepermissions.azuredevops.krateo.io pipeline-permission-1
 ```